jryio/jryio/content/writing/rc-week-two/index.md

 [Age](https://age-encryption.org/) (not a file system).

-* Get a FUSE mounted to my Macbook
+* Get a FUSE mounted to my macbook
 * Make a VirtualFS abstraction over the directly file system (what design choices to make?)
-* Design a multiparty key exchange for a shared folder.
+* Design a multiparty key exchange for a shared foler.
 Perhaps a reader keyring and writer keyring.
-* Decide to what degree I care about authenticated and trusted key exchange (might have to overlook this for the initial version).
+* Decide to what degree I care about authenticated and trusted key exchange (might have to overlook this for the intial version).
 * Determine the behavior for chunking and encrypted file data.
-* How much, and what, metadata is to the sync server?
+* How much, and what, metadata should be exposed to the sync server?